Fresh terminology for automation rules and components

 Use the Use agent action when your task is more complex and requires a specialized agent with skills, knowledge, or the ability to interact with external tools.
 For example, an agent can search across your Confluence spaces, look up related work items, or apply domain-specific logic that goes beyond simple text generation.

-When you add the Use Rovo action to a rule, you write a prompt in the same way you'd ask Rovo a question in Chat.
+When you add the Use Rovo action to a flow, you write a prompt in the same way you'd ask Rovo a question in Chat.
 You can include smart values in your prompt to pass in dynamic data from the trigger, such as a work item's summary or description.

-Each time the rule runs, Rovo processes the prompt and generates a unique response.
+Each time the flow runs, Rovo processes the prompt and generates a unique response.
 That response is stored in the smart value {{rovoResponse}}, which you then use in a second action like adding a comment, sending a Slack message, or updating a field.

 Still need help?